-Aims to approach the essence of information processing through education and research in areas such as fundamental theory of computation, programming languages, visual information, computer architecture, machine learning, and bioinformatics.
+Aims to approach the essence of information processing through education and research in areas such as fundamental theory of computation, programming languages, graphics, vision, computer architecture, machine learning, and bioinformatics.

 Differences from the Information Stream in the Faculty of Engineering